-Object-oriented programs are becoming more common as more programs are written in modern high-level languages such as Java, C++, and C#.
-These languages support polymorphism [7], which significantly eases the development and maintenance of large modular software projects.
-To support polymorphism, modern languages include dynamically-dispatched function calls (i.e. virtual functions) whose targets are not known until run-time because they depend on the dynamic type of the object on which the function is called.
-Virtual function calls are usually implemented using indirect branch/call instructions in the instruction set architecture.
-Previous research has shown that modern object-oriented languages result in significantly more indirect branches than traditional C and Fortran languages [6].
-Unfortunately, an indirect branch instruction is more costly on processor performance because predicting an indirect branch is more difficult than predicting a conditional branch as it requires the prediction of the target address instead of the prediction of the branch direction.
+For information on obtaining reprints of this article, please send e-mail to: tc@computer.org, and reference IEEECS Log Number TC-2007-10-0498.
+Digital Object Identifier no. 10.1109/TC.2008.227. instruction is more costly on processor performance because predicting an indirect branch is more difficult than predicting a conditional branch as it requires the prediction of the target address instead of the prediction of the branch direction.
 Direction prediction is inherently simpler because it is a binary decision as the branch direction can take only two values (taken or not-taken), whereas indirect target prediction is an N-ary decision where N is the number of possible target addresses.
-Hence, with the increased use of object-oriented languages, indirect branch target mispredictions have become an important performance limiter in high-performance processors.1 Moreover, the lack of efficient architectural support to accurately predict indirect branches has resulted in an increased performance difference between programs written in object-oriented languages and programs written in traditional languages, thereby rendering the benefits of object-oriented languages unusable by many software developers who are primarily concerned with the performance of their code [52].
+Hence, with the increased use of object-oriented languages, indirect branch target mispredictions have become an important performance limiter in high-performance processors.
+Moreover, the lack of efficient architectural support to accurately predict indirect branches has resulted in an increased performance difference between programs written in object-oriented languages and programs written in traditional languages, thereby rendering the benefits of object-oriented languages unusable by many software developers who are primarily concerned with the performance of their code [50].